Domi09e/Proyecto-Integrador/README.md

-### MERN Stack CRUD with JWT
+### BNPL with JWT

-This is a web application project using React, with a Nodejs Backend using Express and Mongodb as Database (MERN Stack)
+This is a web application project using React, with a Nodejs Backend using Express and SQL as Database (BNPL)

 ### Installation with docker-compose (Recommended)